megagonlabs/blue/README.md

 ---
 # installation

-Blue can be deployed in two modes: (1) `localhost` (2) `swarm` mode. `localhost` is more suitable for development and `swarm` mode is more suitable for staging and production.
-Below we describe how you can deploy blue in `localhost` mode and further down we will talk about `swarm` mode when we discuss production mode of deployment.
+Blue can be deployed in two modes: (1) `localhost` (2) `swarm` mode. `localhost` is more suitable for development and `swarm` mode is more suitable for staging and production deployment.
+Below, we describe how you can install blue in `localhost` mode and further down we will talk about `swarm` mode when we discuss production mode of deployment.

 ## requirements
 Blue requires docker engine to build and run the infrastructure and agents.
 To develop on your local machine you would need to install docker engine from